Research Highlights

 My research combines Computational Fluid Dynamics (CFD) with data science and machine learning to better understand, predict, and control complex flow systems.
 I focus on methods that are efficient, robust, and generalizable for both fundamental studies and applications in turbulent flows and turbomachinery.
 The following highlights several key projects and results in these areas.

-Deep reinforcement Learning for Flow Control
+Deep Reinforcement Learning for Flow Control

 A major line of work is deep reinforcement learning (DRL) for active flow control.
 DRL promises sophisticated control strategies beyond classical methods, but current DRL–CFD frameworks struggle with efficiency, robustness, and generalization.
 My approach combines multifidelity learning, transfer learning, and robust learning under uncertainty to push DRL toward realistic high-Reynolds-number flows and deliver controllers that transfer across operating conditions.